eXp World (EXPI)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q4, eXp World reported EPS at negative $0.03, up from negative $0.09 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects eXp World’s full-year EPS of $0.15 to grow 437%.
+In Q4, eXp World reported EPS of negative $0.08, down from negative $0.06 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street is optimistic.
+Analysts forecast eXp World’s full-year EPS of negative $0.14 will flip to positive $0.12.

 8. Cash Is King

-eXp World’s free cash flow clocked in at $13.71 million in Q4, equivalent to a 1.2% margin.
-The company’s cash profitability regressed as it was 1.9 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
-Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+eXp World’s free cash flow clocked in at $13.79 million in Q4, equivalent to a 1.2% margin.
+This cash profitability was in line with the comparable period last year but below its two-year average.
+In a silo, this isn’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 9. Return on Invested Capital (ROIC)

-eXp World’s five-year average ROIC was negative 10.9%, meaning management lost money while trying to expand the business.
+eXp World’s four-year average ROIC was negative 16.2%, meaning management lost money while trying to expand the business.
 Its returns were among the worst in the consumer discretionary sector.

 10. Balance Sheet Assessment